 By KALEA HALL

-Dr. Linda King always knew her great-great-grandfather, John H. Fitch, was a generous community benefactor.
+Dr. Nancy King always knew her great-great-grandfather, John H. Fitch, was a generous community benefactor.

 She didn’t know, however, about his land donation on Mahoning Avenue to the Austintown schools in 1915.